Teacher Education

 TCH ED 6422 Curriculum Design of K-12 Programs: 3 semester hours

-Prerequisites: ELE ED 6411.
+Prerequisites: TCH ED 6411.
 In this course, candidates learn principles of curriculum design and development for both formal and informal educational settings.
 Candidates will compare and contrast curriculum design approaches while connecting curriculum practices to learner performance.
 Candidates will select a grade level and subject area and then design an integrated and differentiated curriculum using the Missouri and national content standards.

 TCH ED 6423 Learning Through Inquiry: 3 semester hours